RyanBurnside/Interlisp-Hungarian-Rings/README.md

-This is a variation on the Hungarian Rings puzzle written in InterLisp for the Medley Interlisp system.
+This is a variation on the Hungarian Rings puzzle written in Interlisp for the Medley Interlisp system.

 To play the game you have two options.